jostylr/event-when/eventwhen.md

     These are the instance properties

     * `events` The list of currently active events/counts that are being tracked.
 To manipulate, use the tracker methods below.
     * `ev` The action that will be taken when all events have fired.
-This will use the     passed in data and myth objects for the handler slot in the passin object.
+It will emit the data from all the events in the form of an array of arrays: `[[event emitted, data], ...]`
     * `timing` This dictates how the action is queued.
     * `reset` This dictates whether to reset the events after firing.
     * `original` The original events for use by reset/reinitialize.